-- 3.1 'Covert' is defined as surveillance carried out in such a manner that is calculated to ensure that the person subject to it is unaware that it is or may be taking place. (s.26(9)(a)) - 3.2 'Covert human intelligence source' (CHIS) is defined as a person who establishes or maintains a relationship with a person for the covert purpose of obtaining information about that person. (s.26 (8))
+- 3.1 'Covert' is defined as surveillance carried out in such a manner that is calculated to ensure that the person subject to it is unaware that it is or may be taking place. (s.26 (9)(a)) - 3.2 'Covert human intelligence source' (CHIS) is defined as a person who establishes or maintains a relationship with a person for the covert purpose of obtaining information about that person. (s.26 (8))

-- 3.3 'Directed surveillance' is defined as covert but not intrusive and undertaken: - (i) for a specific investigation or operations, - (ii) in such a way that is likely to result in the obtaining of private information about any person, - (iii) other than by way of an immediate response (s.26 (2)) - 3.4 'Private information' includes information relating to a person's private or family life. - 3.5 'Intrusive' surveillance is covert surveillance that is carried out in relation to anything taking place on any residential premises or in any private vehicle and involves the presence of an individual on the premises or in the vehicle or using a surveillance device.
+- 3.3 'Directed surveillance' is defined as covert but not intrusive and undertaken: - for a specific investigation or operations, - in such a way that is likely to result in the obtaining of private information about any person - other than by way of an immediate response (s.26 (2)) - 3.4 'Private information' includes information relating to a person's private or family life. - 3.5 'Intrusive' surveillance is covert surveillance that is carried out in relation to anything taking place on any residential premises or in any private vehicle and involves the presence of an individual on the premises or in the vehicle or using a surveillance device.
 Nottingham City Council may not authorise such surveillance. - 3.6 An Authorising Officer must be the Chief Executive, Head of Service, Director, Head of Legal Services, a Corporate Director, Director or Head of Service (or equivalent) responsible for the management of an investigation (see Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (SI No. 521)).
-An Authorising Officer will have undergone training to support them in this role and the Council's Information Compliance Team will retain a list of approved Authorising Officers.
+An Authorising Officer will have undergone training to support them in this role and a list of approved Authorising Officers will be retained by the Council's Information Compliance Team.
 The Senior Responsible Officer is the Director of Legal and Governance.
 The role of the Senior Responsible Officer is to oversee the compliance of the Authorising Officers and processes in use in Nottingham City Council. - 3.7 The Senior Responsible Officer will authorise and maintain a list of Authorising Officers and Investigating Officers.
-The Council's Information Compliance Team will retain this list.
+This list will be retained by the Council's Information Compliance Team Office.